-The results we prove all correspond to problems concerning tuples of disjoint independent sets in hypergraphs.
-In particular, from the container theorem of Balogh, Morris and Samotij one can easily obtain an analogous result for tuples of independent sets in hypergraphs (see Proposition 3.2).
+In this paper we use the container method to prove results that correspond to problems concerning tuples of disjoint independent sets in hypergraphs.
+In particular, from the container theorem of Balogh, Morris and Samotij one can obtain an analogous result for tuples of disjoint independent sets in hypergraphs (see Theorem 3.2).
 It turns out that many Ramsey-type questions (and other problems) can be naturally phrased in this setting.
 For example, by Schur's theorem we know that, if n is large, then whenever one r-colours the elements of $[n] := \{1, \ldots, n\}$ there is a monochromatic solution to x + y = z.
 This raises the question of how large can a subset $S \subseteq [n]$ be whilst failing to have this property?
 (This problem was first posed back in 1977 by Abbott and Wang [1].)
 Let H be the hypergraph with vertex set [n] in which edges precisely correspond to solutions to x + y = z.
 (Note H will have edges of size 2 and 3.)
 Then sets $S \subseteq [n]$ without this property are precisely the union of r disjoint independent sets in H.

 In Section 3 we state the container theorem for tuples of independent sets in hypergraphs.
-In Sections 4 and 5 we give our applications of this container result to enumeration and resilience questions arising in Ramsey theory for graphs and the integers.
+In Sections 4 and 5 we give some applications of this container result to enumeration and resilience questions arising in Ramsey theory for graphs and the integers.